• Skip to primary navigation

 • Privacy Policy

-This year, a guest speaker from Nisani Farms, Ann Codrington, lectured on growing ginger and turmeric.
-Her farm is in Maryland, but I discovered that both plants can be grown in Virginia and Maryland.
+Growing ginger is fun.
+I was surprised to learn that I could grow ginger in Zone 7B, central Virginia.
+I attended a lecture by Ann Codrington of Nisani Farms several years ago.
+She discussed growing both ginger and turmeric.
+Her farm is in Maryland, but I discovered that both plants can be grown in both Maryland and Virginia.
 The trick is to treat them like the tropical plants that they are and to take the tubers inside in the fall.

 Ann recommended growing ginger in 100% compost, which was great, because we were emptying our compost bin this weekend, too.
 Ginger needs lots of moisture and partial shade to shade.
 I think of it like a tropical understory plant, growing under the big palms and other jungle plants in Hawaii and other exotic places.